Springdale Mall: Vacancies and redevelopment

 With the recent renovation of Bel Air Mall into The Shoppes of Bel Air, Sears left the mall in September 2015 and was replaced by a Belk flagship store a year later.

 The Springdale location of Belk closed before the opening of the Belk Flagship.
 This was redeveloped into smaller stores in 2018.

 In addition, Best Buy constructed a new store at the brand new McGowin Park shopping center nearby and moved out of Springdale in January 2016.
 Old Navy also constructed a new location in McGowin Park as well and moved out in March 2016.

 Staples Inc. closed its Mobile location on mid-January 2017 and remains vacant.

 In Spring 2018, it was announced that the whole two-level McRae's/Belk space will be renovated to make room for Bed Bath & Beyond, Cost Plus World Market, and Shoe Station which is set to move from its founding building near The Shoppes of Bel Air; leaving the upper floor vacant.
 Bed Bath & Beyond (which moved from Festival Centre) and Cost Plus World Market opened in November 2018.

 Burke's Outlet (now Bealls Outlet) renovated the former Old Navy location and opened on September 27, 2018.

 Burlington Coat Factory relocated into the former Best Buy space as Burlington in Spring 2019, leaving Big Lots the last surviving store in the vacant mall portion of this shopping center.
 The original Burlington has been split into a Conn's, Crunch Fitness and a DaVita Dialysis Center in the rear portion.

 During 2021, much of the former interior mall space including the former Springdale Theatres was demolished.
 Only the side facing Airport Blvd was kept, including any remaining interior corridor entrances.

 Michaels closed and relocated to Pinebrook Shopping Center, where they originally had a store after relocating to Festival Centre and then Springdale.
 Part of the former Michaels has since become a Five Below.
 Locally owned store Rock The Float would also open in the former Staples Inc. location around this time.

 Due to bankruptcy, Bed Bath & Beyond would close in 2023.
 Big Lots would also close in 2023 due to their current issues.
 Bed Bath & Beyond’s space would then be turned into a Overstock Furniture.
+Conn's would close in 2024.